moomindani/aws-mon-linux/README.md

 * Red Hat Enterprise Linux 6.4
 * Ubuntu Server 13.10

-This script is written in Bash and does not need any libraries.
+The script is written in simple Bash, so you can use it very easily.
+The script is almost compatible with [Amazon CloudWatch Monitoring Scripts for Linux](http://aws.amazon.com/code/8720044071969977), so you can use almost same options.

 ## Metrics of This Script